grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/ca.md

 system-level continuous monitoring is implemented in accordance with the organization-level continuous monitoring strategy;

-system-level continuous monitoring includes establishment of the following system-level metrics to be monitored: {{ insert: param, ca-07_odp.01 }};
+system-level continuous monitoring includes establishment of the following system-level metrics to be monitored: system-level metrics to be monitored are defined;;

-system-level continuous monitoring includes established {{ insert: param, ca-07_odp.02 }} for monitoring;
+system-level continuous monitoring includes established frequencies at which to monitor control effectiveness are defined; for monitoring;

-system-level continuous monitoring includes established {{ insert: param, ca-07_odp.03 }} for assessment of control effectiveness;
+system-level continuous monitoring includes established frequencies at which to assess control effectiveness are defined; for assessment of control effectiveness;

 system-level continuous monitoring includes ongoing control assessments in accordance with the continuous monitoring strategy;